rvaccone/neovim-config/README.md

 # Neovim Configuration

-My personal Neovim configuration that focuses on intentionality and thoughtful design that reflects my current workflow values.
+A Neovim configuration that focuses on intentionality and thoughtful design for an unparalleled experience.

 ## Installation